-- Areas you aren’t in very often.
+- Rooms you don’t visit very often.

 - Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either because of high fuel prices or decreased efficiency.
+- Expensive central heat, either because of high fuel costs or decreased efficiency.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs